meirm/operatordb/README.md

 2. copy dp.php-example to db.php and edit it accordingly
 3. type:

 	make generate

+	make

 	make install

-this will regenerate the operatordb.c out of the database and redo th
+this will regenerate the operatordb.c out of the database and recompile it.